-Check out these family-friendly games for the PS5
+Best games for kids on PS5 in 2022

 Spyro Reignited Trilogy

 Spyro is another blast from the past that publisher Activision decided to remaster, taking the first three games in the series and updating them to coincide with the franchise's 20th anniversary.
-The graphics were completely overhauled so they could stand up to today's standards, and while they remain faithful to the original, the developer took some liberties to embellish or add detail when necessary.
+The graphics were completely overhauled to stand up to today's standards.
+While they remain faithful to the original, the developer took some liberties to embellish or add detail when necessary.

 The Reignited Trilogy revamps the gameplay, too.
 Old platformers can sometimes be clunky, with less precise and satisfying controls.
-Though the source code from the originals games was not available, the studio was able to recreate it in a way that preserved the feel of the original while once again ensuring it could compete against modern day platformers.
+Though the source code from the originals games was not available, the studio was able to recreate it in a way that preserved the feel of the original while once again ensuring it could compete against modern-day platformers.

 In our Spyro Reignited Trilogy review, we said that it's "an excellent remake of the originals" and that it's a lot of fun to play.

 Everyone's favorite purple dragon is back in all his remastered glory.
-The Reignited Trilogy compiles the first three games in the Spyro franchise and brings them to the modern day with completely overhauled graphics and gameplay.
+The Reignited Trilogy compiles the first three games in the Spyro franchise and brings them to the modern-day with completely overhauled graphics and gameplay.
 But don't worry, it still stays true to the original.

-There's no shortage of great Lego video games out there — we just happen to like Lego DC Super-Villains a whole lot.
-Because it's a newer release in the Lego franchise, cutscenes feature actual dialogue instead of grunts, making the story a lot more interesting and accessible for fans.
-When a superhero team from a parallel world shows up and whisks the Justice League away, it's up to DC's most famous villains to uncover their true intentions.
+There's no shortage of great Lego video games out there — we just think LEGO Star Wars: The Skywalker Saga is one of the best ones.
+Because it's a newer release in the Lego franchise, cutscenes feature actual dialogue instead of grunts, making the story more interesting and accessible for fans.
+If you prefer, you can play the game with grunts included.
+The game is rich in detail and includes all 9 mainline entries in the Star Wars franchise, with each one able to be played in co-op if you fancy gaming with your child.

-Like previous Lego games, this one features dozens of levels primarily focused around puzzle solving and combat.
-The game features over 160 playable characters, many of which have their own unique superpowers and abilities.
-Iconic locations include versions of Gotham City, Metropolis, Smallville, Arkham Asylum, Apokolips, the Justice League Watchtower, Stryker's Island, the Hall of Justice, S.T.A.R.
-Labs, and Belle Reve.
+Like previous Lego games, this one features dozens of levels primarily focused around puzzle-solving and combat.
+The game features an impressive 380 playable characters, many of which have their own unique moves and abilities.
+It is also packed with tons of side content and collectibles, making LEGO Star Wars: The Skywalker Saga one of the biggest lego games to date.